Google robo-car suffers brain freeze after seeing hipster cyclist

 Google told The Washington Post it welcomes the incident as it will help it to improve its robo-cars' perfomance.

-Track stands are so-named because they're very useful during track cycling sprint races, when it can be advantageous to let an opponent past.
+Track stands are so-named because they're very useful during track cycling sprint races, when it can be advantageous to let an opponent pass.
 Of late, they're more often practiced by those who ride fixed-gear bicycles, many of whom are accused of being slaves to cycling fashion. ®